What is Meiro Events and how it works

 Learn more: Check customizable events in this article.

 Learn more: How to deploy Meiro Events SDK on the website in this article.
-To learn about Meiro Events on mobile applications, please reach out to the team.
+Please contact the team to learn about Meiro Events on mobile applications.